IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

 </template>
 ```

 Fairly straight forward here.
-We're using `TempalteVar` display the correct markup depending on the state, which we'll define below.
+We're using `TemplateVar` display the correct markup depending on the state, which we'll define below.
 The important part here is `{{> UI.contentBlock .}}`, which will allow us to wrap the HTML we want to render like:

 ```handlebars
 {{#ipfsInfo}}